-Jakob focuses on three core coaching and therapeutic approaches when providing coaching, including positive psychology, acceptance and commitment therapy (ACT) and solution focused brief therapy.
+Jakob focuses on four core coaching approaches when providing including positive psychology, acceptance and commitment therapy (ACT) and solution focused brief therapy and PSYCH-K®.

 How do these theories and approaches work?

 In the past, the study of psychology focused on ‘what is wrong’ and how to fix it.
 Positive psychology, a relatively new science, focuses on ‘what is going right’ and how to nurture and develop it.
 Positive psychology is not a self-help movement based simply on ‘the power of positive thinking’, it is a science, backed by thousands of studies related to the question; how and why do people flourish?

 When working with this theory, you can expect to complete a range of questionnaires that measure your personal traits and character strengths.
 Once this information is collected, you will participate in a range of activities and exercises that will support you to learn more about yourself and put these strengths of character into play.

 Research shows that being aware of your personal traits and strengths has the following positive affects:

 – Increases life satisfaction and wellbeing

 – Has a positive effect on relationships, career and goal setting

 A positive psychology approach to coaching provides the support needed to develop your unique identity, uncover hidden strengths, and learn to use them to meet any challenges that come your way.